brandonmichaelhunter/NHLHockeyPlayoffApp/README.md

   - ```uv run poe docker_build ``` to build the docker image locally
 - How to run a docker container locally
   - ```uv run poe docker_run ``` to run the docker container locally

+# Pre-commit
+- What is pre-commit?
+  - Pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
+  - It helps to ensure that code is formatted, linted, and tested before it is committed to the repository.
+- How to install pre-commit:
+  - ```uv tool add pre-commit```
+- How to run pre-commit hooks:
+  - ```uv run poe precommit``` to run all pre-commit hooks on all files

+# pip-audit
+- What is pip-audit?
+  - pip-audit is a tool that checks for known vulnerabilities in Python dependencies.
+  - It helps to ensure that the project is using secure and up-to-date dependencies.
+- How to install pip-audit:
+  - ```uv tool add pip-audit```
+- How to run pip-audit:
+  - ```uv run poe audit``` to run pip-audit on the project dependencies